scriptPilot/app-framework/DEVELOPMENT.md

 > This document is only for the developers of App Framework.

-> If you want to use App Framework, please read our [Documentation](DOCUMENTATION.md).
+> If you want to use App Framework, please read our end user [Documentation](DOCUMENTATION.md).

 **Table of contents**